«Previous Next»

 “Built From Junk” Mini Steam Engine

-“The steam engine stands alongside a road so a lot of people have seen it,” says Durant.
+“The steam engine stands alongside a road, so a lot of people have seen it,” says Durant.
 He has also displayed it at a couple of local farm shows.

-The front wheels are off an old cement mixer and the rear drive wheels from an IH binder.
+The front wheels are off an old cement mixer, and the rear drive wheels from an IH binder.
 The front axle is off a hay loader.

 The machine’s steering wheel was originally part of a hand-operated commercial bread slicer used by a bakery, and the steering rod is from a 1979 Ford pickup.
 “The steering rod is connected to a big roller off an “alligator boat” which was used to skid trees in from the woods up to a mile away.
 A pair of chains wrap around the roller and are connected to the front axle so that as I turn the steering wheel, the axle turns left or right,” says Durant.

-Behind the smoke stack are 6 different steam engine whistles donated by neighbors.
+Behind the smoke stack are six different steam engine whistles donated by neighbors.
 “Some of the whistles are worth $300 to $400, so I’m fortunate to have such generous neighbors,” says Durant.
 “The whistles don’t make noise yet, but I plan to change that by adding an air tank and a small compressor.”

-The boiler’s brass piston is off a Boyles Bros. water pump, and there’s a brass eagle door knocker on front of the boiler.
+The boiler’s brass piston is off a Boyles Bros. water pump, and there’s a brass eagle door knocker on the front of the boiler.
 “When I see anything that’s brass, my eyes glaze over with happiness,” says Durant.
 “I found the brass eagle at a dump but didn’t know what it was because it was tarnished completely green.
-When I got it home and started polishing it, I found that it was all brass.”
+When I got it home and started polishing it, I found it was all brass.”

-Contact: FARM SHOW Followup, Kenny Durant, 34 Cemetary Rd., Bristol, Quebec Canada J0X 1G0 (ph 819 647-1929; 819 647-1929; cloutiar@hotmail.com).
+Contact: FARM SHOW Followup, Kenny Durant, 34 Cemetary Rd., Bristol, Quebec Canada J0X 1G0 (ph 819-647-1929 or 819-647-1929; cloutiar@hotmail.com).

 Click here to download page story appeared in.